Bill Klages' Biography

 A project of particular interest was as Broadcast Lighting Consultant for the 21,000 seat Mormon Church’s Conference Center inaugurated in 2001.
 It is one of the largest and most complex fixed-audience (non-Arena) facility in North America.

 He designed the broadcast lighting facilities and lighting design for Lakewood Church’s new 16,000 seat Sanctuary in Houston.
 This outstanding facility, a conversion of the Compaq Center, was completed in late 2008 with great success.

-Bill is currently engaged as the Broadcast Lighting Consultant for the George W. Bush Presidential Library to be built on the campus of Southern Methodist University in Dallas, Texas.
+Bill was engaged as the Broadcast Lighting Consultant for the George W. Bush Presidential Library which opened on the campus of Southern Methodist University in Dallas, Texas in 2013.

 At the LDI (Lighting Dimensions) 2002 Convention held in Las Vegas, he was honored by receiving their “Lighting Designer of the Year” Award”.

 In 2004 at the USITT (United States Institute of Theater Technology) convention, He received their “Distinguished Achievement Award in Lighting Design, 2004”.

 He has lectured and conducted seminars throughout the United States, Canada and Europe, and has written many feature articles for trade and consumer publications.

 Bill Klages is a licensed Professional Engineer, received a Bachelor of Science degree from Rensselaer Polytechnic Institute and a Master of Science degree from Columbia University.

 He is affiliated with the Television Academy of Arts and Sciences, The Society of Motion Picture and Television Engineers, the Illuminating Engineering Society and the Entertainment Services & Technology Association (ESTA).
 He is a Director of Photography for the International Photographers Guild.